Hostao

 DevOps teams may move between cloud providers or clouds using Vagrant without needing to change how VMs are created.

-Vagrant-created virtual machines offer a high level of isolation and frequently make use of the specific virtualization features integrated into contemporary CPUs.
-This makes virtual machines (VMs) and the software used to construct them, like Vagrant, the ideal choice in situations where security and isolation are crucial.
+Vagrant-created virtual machines offer high isolation, often utilizing the advanced virtualization features of modern CPUs.
+This makes VMs and tools like Vagrant ideal when security and isolation are crucial.

 Numerous Linux distributions, including Fedora and Ubuntu, also offer official Vagrant boxes that DevOps teams may use for development.
 As a result, creating a custom VM takes less time.